LeoBertini/CoralMethodsPaper/PhantomExtraction/README.md

 You will be prompted to specify the ProjectRoot, then you will be asked to mark phantom inserts on all scans inside ProjectRoot on just the top and bottom slices of phantom stacks.

 You will be asked to enter which type of phantom design you are adopting (Extended or Normal).
-After this, you'll click on the centre of each insert and type their names in the screen (as shown above).
+After this, you'll click on the centre of each insert and type their names in the screen (as shown below).
 Make sure you also probe for 'air' in an area that is free from artifacts or noise from materials used to wrap the sample.

 After marking on all available inserts on the top slice of the stack, you choose a scaling factor to expand the sampled area inside each insert.